 Occasionally, INTJs can feel morally called to their line of work: the world needs better design, humanity needs more efficient infrastructure, etcetera.
 Due to the nature of morality, however, you don’t hear many lesser-known entrepreneurs discuss it, so I’ll need to pull from some more famous examples:

 - Elon Musk (widely typed as INTJ) has stated that the logic behind his companies is to do his part in accelerating humanity to find the meaning of life.
 To do this, builds the tools necessary to keep us alive: clean energy and transportation that allows us to expand our scope of the universe.
-Once we’ve amassed a better understanding of the universe, he believes, we’ll have a better chance at understanding why we’re here.
+Once we’ve amassed a better understanding of the universe, he believes we’ll have a better chance at understanding the reason we exist.

-- Mark Zuckerberg (widely typed as INTJ) has massive plans for Facebook: to connect the entire world into a living, breathing network of communication that permeates every community.
-He wants to use this platform for many reasons, including lowering the walls of discrimination and oppression.
-He keeps his ideas in a leather-bound notebook entitled The Book of Change, a practice which may sound similar to many INTJs.
+- Mark Zuckerberg (widely typed as INTJ) plans to use Facebook to connect the world into a living, breathing network of communication that permeates every community.
+He could use this power to lower the walls of discrimination and oppression.
+Interestingly enough, he keeps his ideas in a leather-bound notebook entitled The Book of Change, a practice which some find strange, but may sound similar to other INTJs.

 Find what excites you – or what you feel morally called to do – and develop a long-term plan that allows you to work on it as a career.